 Are Laurel hedge plants poisonous?

-Yes and no. All parts of all Laurel hedging (excluding Bay Laurel) are poisonous if eaten, as it contains cyanide - which sounds much more frightful than the reality of the situation.
+Yes and no. There are few laurel hedge problems despite all parts of all Laurel hedging (excluding Bay Laurel) are poisonous if eaten, as it contains cyanide - which sounds much more frightful than the reality of the situation.
 Here at best4hedging, we’re keen to ensure our customers make an educated decision when buying Laurel hedging so here’s the low down on poisonous laurel.

 Firstly, it is very uncommon in the UK to suffer a serious case of poisoning from any garden plants and in those rare cases where it does occur, it usually presents itself as a skin reaction.
 To suffer the effects of the cyanide found in Laurels you would have to eat a substantial number of leaves, roots, berries or roots - not an appealing thought.